Movatterモバイル変換

 Marxism

-TheProletarian Party of America (PPA) was a smallcommunistpolitical party in theUnited States, originating in 1920 and terminated in 1971.
+TheProletarian Party of America (PPA) was a smallcommunistpolitical party in theUnited States, forming in 1920 and disbanding in 1971.
 Originally an offshoot of theCommunist Party of America, the group maintained an independent existence for over five decades.
-It is best remembered for carrying forwardCharles H. Kerr & Co., the oldest publisher ofMarxist books in America.
+It is best remembered for carrying forwardCharles H. Kerr & Co., the oldest U.S. publisher ofMarxist books.

 Organizational history